What is the date of Columbus Winter Beerfest?

-Ticket pricing can be found on our website, under the “tickets” tab.
+Ticket pricing can be found on the ticketing page:

 It is a one time fee that includes admission, your drinking mug, and 25 drink sampling tickets.
 Tickets are only valid for the session listed on the ticket and are non-refundable.